epanov1602/nwk-drone-examples/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/LmEcyQnfpDA/0.jpg)](https://www.youtube.com/watch?v=LmEcyQnfpDA)

+(huge thanks to Murtaza Hassan for taking his time to make the video).

+## Step two
 Once you are done with the video above, it's time for an "expression session" -- using the more advanced examples below:
  * programming a quadcopter drone,
  * programming a four-wheel-drive car,